cklein08/awesomeportal/README.md

 1. Start the AEM CLI: `aem up`.
 1. Open the `{repo}` folder in your favorite code editor and buil something.
 1. **Recommended:** Install common npm packages like linting and testing: `npm i`.

+### How to use

+Runtime toggle (recommended during local dev)
+Open the Dashboard page and flip the "Use sample data (dev)" switch to load sample data without the backend.
+Environment toggle (set before starting dev server)
+In Vite, set VITE_FORCE_SAMPLE_DATA to true: macOS/zsh:

+export VITE_FORCE_SAMPLE_DATA=truenpm run dev
+Or add to .env in awesomeportal-react:

+VITE_FORCE_SAMPLE_DATA=true
+Then start the Vite dev server.